Legion (2017- )

 Here is an example of television living up to some of its potential.
 Legion, a flagship “prestige” show made by some of the largest media companies in history, mostly succeeds.

 The show has the production values of cinema rather than of most things on television.
 The basic sitcom-style show is presented as filmed theater.
 Think of the “filmed before a live studio audience” approach.
 There are edits and one or more cameras, but the camera is like a “neutral” observer of a space in which actors work through a script.
 In contrast, nearly every (season one) episode of Legion has a long slow-motion sequence, a montage of close-ups of inanimate objects, etc. There are many elaborate sets and costumes, and numerous episodes have scenes filmed on location outdoors.
 There is also extensive integration of music to help convey meaning/perspective rather than just set a mood — the soundtrack is most impressive.
-These are common devices, but they are common to cinema rather than TV.
+These are common devices, but they are more extensively used in cinema than TV.
 In fact, most of the series can fairly be called pastiche.
 Everything is old, sometimes knowingly old.
 But this is not a drawback (copping from They Live is a great idea, for instance).

 The cast is excellent.
 The characters are good too.
 Jemaine Clement as the pretentious wanna-be beatnik is delicious.
 Bill Stevens is excellent as the lead, though Aubrey Plaza kind of steals the show in the last half of the first season.
 While some of the casting could be called multicultural pandering, it resists such labels — rather than the dubious Commander Chakotay character on Star Trek: Voyager, we have the ass-kicking mutant Kerry Loudermilk (Midthunder).